jestjs/jest/docs/Configuration.md

 :::tip

-Instead of including `jest.useFakeTimers()` to each test file, you can enable fake timers globally for all tests:
+Instead of including `jest.useFakeTimers()` in each test file, you can enable fake timers globally for all tests:

 ```json
 {